-Currently, alleged victims already have the right to be notified of and to testify at bail modification hearings.
-They do not, however, have those rights at bail determination hearings.
+Currently, alleged victims already have the right to information regarding the grant or denial of bail to a defendant.2 They do not, however, have the right to participate at bail modification or determination hearings-and for good reason.

-Preliminary arraignments typically occur within 48 hours of arrest and occur at all hours of the day and night.
-Bail is often modified soon after the preliminary hearing, and bail determination hearings are often held on short notice.
+Preliminary arraignments typically occur within 48 hours of arrest and occur at all hours of the day and night and bail is often modified soon after the preliminary hearing.
+Bail determination hearings are often held on short notice.
 Requiring alleged victims to be notified and given the opportunity to appear would delay many of these hearings and would limit opportunities for defendants to seek bail modification.
 These delays would ensure longer periods of incarceration in violation of the long-established right to speedy and prompt bail hearings, not to mention the protections under Pennsylvania's Rules of Criminal Procedure, which require judges to "conduct preliminary arraignments without unnecessary delay" and to "set bail without unnecessary delay whenever an out-of-county warrant of arrest is executed."